-Exotic Animal Acupuncture in Bedford Hills, NY
+Exotic Animal Acupuncture in Westchester County, NY

 Acupuncture is a part of an integrative approach to human and veterinary medicine.
 It can be used as part of the treatment for numerous diseases in veterinary patients.
 The goal of adding holistic treatments to our western medicine approach here at the Veterinary Center for Birds and Exotics is to establish balance within the patient.
 This is achieved through exotic animal acupuncture and other treatment modalities (Tui Na – medical massage), proper nutrition, exercise, herbal remedies and appropriate lifestyle.